Services, resources and procedures during COVID

-Middleton Library and Hill Memorial Library are currently closed.
-All library events are canceled until further notice.
-Remote assistance will be available throughout the closure through the AskUs link on the Libraries' homepage.
-Access to all digital resources will remain in place as usual.
+LSU Library is open for limited purposes and by appointment only, and Hill Memorial Library is closed.
+Library events are canceled until further notice.
+Access to digital resources is available as usual.
+Remote assistance is available through the AskUs link on the Libraries' homepage.

 All checked out books have been automatically renewed.
 Loan periods for library items checked out to undergraduates and all graduating students have been extended until September 11, 2020.
 Similarly, loan periods for those who are not currently affiliated with LSU have been extended until September 11, 2020.
 Loan periods for graduate students who plan to return in the fall will be extended in June.
-Email firstname.lastname@example.org for questions about borrowed material.
+Books can be returned in the overnight book drop slot located to the right of the entrance doors, which is available at any time.
+Email firstname.lastname@example.org about borrowed LSU Library material or email@example.com for questions about borrowed ILL material.

 Research & Instruction Services